 Arlene Bonura brought in the “Orders of Service for Communion, the Baptism of Infants and Confirmation” from the Islington Community Church.
 The booklet is marked, “Please leave in church pew.
 It is a principal document from the church and shows the beliefs of parishioners.
 This donation will be a great source of information about the church for future researchers.

 Patricia Gould of Peterborough, NH sent us a delightful, stenciled, unused burlap bag which originally held long grain rice and marked “PACKED FOR SAMUEL KURR COMPANY WESTWOOD, MASS.”
 It adds to our Collection relating to former Westwood Industries.

 Last but not least are Patty Stewart’s donations.
 The dresses. hats, and photographs from her family are an important addition to the Society’s Collection showing two periods of history, that of 1908 and the 1950s.
 One of the early feathered hats has its original label of “Paris and New York.”
 The most spectacular of her donations is a green velvet 2 piece woman’s skirt and long jacket with frog clasps along with a photo of Georgianna Chamberlain Stewart in the dress in 1908 in Boston.
 In addition, Patty donated ten evening gowns from the 1950s of various styles and fabric.

-In addition to accepting donations, Marilyn and I have responded to inquiries that come to the Historical Society’s website.
-Most recently the questions are why the town seal has the logo of the town pound and what is the history of certain houses.
+In addition to accepting donations, we respond to inquiries that come to the Historical Society’s website.
+Most recently, the questions are why the town seal has the logo of the town pound and what is the history of certain houses.

-Thank you all for your donations and keeping the Historical Society in mind.
-We are so pleased to add these items to the collection and build a picture of Westwood life in the past.
+Thank you all for your donations and for keeping the Historical Society in mind.
+We are always pleased to add items to the collection and build a picture of Westwood life in the past.